 How to Buy a House with Cash

-Now that you're aware of the general advantages and disadvantages of buying a house with cash, it's time to take a look at just how to do so.
+Now that you're aware of the general advantages and disadvantages of buying a house with cash, it's time to take a look at the buying a house with cash process.
 The first step, as with most other major purchases, is to decide just how much you can afford, not only to buy the house, but also to be able to comfortably pay for monthly expenses and home repairs as needed.
-If you have savings of $200,000, you don't want to put it all towars the house.
+If you have savings of $200,000, you don't want to put it all towards the house.
 Keep enough money aside to cover yourself and your family in the event of a money emergency.

 If you really want to buy a house with cash, start by considering the time value of money, and the home's value over time.
 Learnvest explains that the time value of money is a primary concept in investment theory.
 What it means is that the value of a home will change over time, and it provides you with a way to figure out what the home will really be worth in the future once inflation or any interest earned is factored in.